FreddyJD/MediaJS/README.md

-# easy-yt-api-v3
+# Media JS
-An NPM module that gets all the data from a YouTube channel.
+This is an NPM module that grabs data from different API's and make's it readeble